ICOS-Carbon-Portal/jupyter/icos_jupyter_notebooks/README.md

 * as_obs_tools (includes Python code files for visualizations of ICOS atmosphere data products)
 * as_stat_tools (includes Python code files for calculating statistics over ICOS atmosphere data products)
 * icos_stilt_tools (includes Python code files for processing ICOS and STILT data)
+* Station characterization folder (includes notebooks and folders with ancillary data that are aimed for providing additional information about ICOS stations)

 <br>